meterio/Sumer_docs/sumer-lending-and-borrowing-market/depositing-native-assets.md

 ### <mark style="background-color:blue;">Deposit Interest</mark>

-The value of sdrToken will continuously increase reflecting the deposit interest rates, which is set as a function of the supply & demand of the assets.&#x20;
+The value of sdrToken will continuously increase reflecting the deposit interest rates, which are set as a function of the supply & demand of the assets.&#x20;

 ### <mark style="background-color:blue;">Enable Asset as Collateral</mark>